Making Your First Option Trade

 The truly sad part is that your inclination was right on the money.
 FAVR did move higher, and 90 days after your option purchase, the market price was $46.
 The only problem is that you correctly predicted the price increase and still lost money.
 It is bad enough to lose when your prediction is wrong, but losing money when it is correct is a bad result.
 Yet, it happens all the time in the options world.

 Unfortunately, this is a common result.
 So before buying options, please consider some things that you MUST understand about options.
-My purpose here is to make you aware of vital information.
+The purpose here is to make you aware of vital information.
 The details can wait until you have a better understanding of the basic concepts of options.

 Earning a Profit